Main Day 2 - Thursday 22nd January

 Adrian Pinder

-Head - Digital and Data
+Co-Founder and former Head of Digital and Data

-DS Smith
+Former DS Smith PLC

 AI and Machine Learning have become the go-to buzzwords in boardrooms, but not every data product needs a neural network to deliver value.
 This panel will explore examples of enterprise leaders separating genuine opportunity from costly overengineering, helping teams identify where AI/ML truly enhances functionality and adds value.
 Dive deeper into: